-Services that are covered for you What you must pay when you get these services Healthy Savings card to purchase healthy food and certain Medicare approved over-the-counter (OTC) items You pay \$0 for covered items up to \$675 per quarter.
-You will receive a card with an allowance of \$675 that is applied at the beginning of each calendar quarter (every three months) to purchase Medicare-approved over-the- counter (OTC) items such as hand sanitizer, masks, first aid supplies, dental care, cold symptom supplies, and others, without a prescription at OTC network retailers.
-Members with chronic illness may use the Healthy Savings card for the purchase of healthy food products similar to the Supplemental Nutrition Assistance Program (SNAP).
-Members without chronic illness can only use the Healthy Savings card towards the purchase of Medicare- approved items at OTC network retailers.
-Please see "Help with Chronic Conditions" within the Medical Benefits Chart for more information.
-Purchases made with the Healthy Savings card for Medicare OTC items and/or healthy foods can only be used at in-network retailers.
-Contact Member Services for questions regarding Medicare approved OTC items or visit www.mybenefitscenter.com with your Healthy Savings card number.
+Healthy Savings card to purchase healthy food and certain Medicare approved over-the-counter (OTC) items You pay \$0 for covered items up to \$750 per calendar quarter.
+You will receive a Healthy Savings card with an allowance of \$750 that is applied at the beginning of each calendar quarter (every three months) to purchase CCA-approved over-the-counter (OTC) items such as hand sanitizer, masks, first aid supplies, toothbrushes, COVID-1t9 tests, cold symptom supplies, and others, without a prescription at OTC network retailers.
+Members without chronic illness can only use the Healthy Savings card towards the purchase of CCA- approved items at OTC network retailers.
 Unused amounts cannot be carried over from one quarter to the next.
-If the cost of Medicare approved OTC and or food items exceeds the quarterly benefit limitation of \$675 per quarter, you are responsible for additional costs.
-Your card will automatically reload with the quarterly allowance at the start of each quarter.
+If the cost of the CCA approved OTC, and/or food, and/or utility items (for qualifying members with chronic illness) exceeds the quarterly benefit limitation of \$750 per quarter, you are responsible for additional costs.
+Your card will automatically reload with the quarterly Members with chronic illness may use the quarterly OTC allowance on the Healthy Savings card for the purchase of CCA approved food products. allowance at the start of each quarter.
+For members with chronic illnesses, you may also use your quarterly OTC allowance on the Healthy Savings card for utility payments at visa registered utility providers that accept Visa as form of payment, such as gas, electric, and internet/cable.
+The qualifying conditions must filed with CCA Health prior to accessing Special Supplemental Benefits for the Chronically III.
+Please see "Special Supplemental Benefits for the Chronically III" within the Medical Benefits Chart for more information.
+Chronic diseases are generally conditions that require ongoing medical attention or limit activities of daily living.
+The condition is diagnosed by a licensed medical professional, including your primary care provider and similar providers.